rahulgaikwad007/team_horizon/README.md

 A completely customized eCommerce / shopping cart application using Django, REACT and REDUX with the following functionality:

-- Full featured shopping cart
+- Full-featured shopping cart
 - Product reviews and Ratings
-- Top products carousel
+- Top product carousel
 - Product pagination
 - Product search feature
 - User profile with orders
-- Admin product management
+- Admin Product Management
 - Admin user management
 - Admin Order details page
-- Mark orders as a delivered option
+- Mark the order as a delivered option
 - Checkout process (shipping, payment method, etc)
 - PayPal / credit card integration

-This project is use as a source for academic project through public licence.
-The neccesory changes are made according to the requirements.
-The source code or images belong to respecticve owner.
+This project is used as a source for academic projects through public licence.
+Necessory changes are made according to the requirements.
+The source code and images belong to the respective owner.